Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels

 Alongside being a relaxing haven, the living/bedroom is also where Jessica and Risi work.
 Their van has a 4G router.
 So, they simply find a strong signal on the two days a week they work.

-bilbo van 6 - Van Life, But Make It Middle-Earth: Meet the Couple Living in a Hobbit-Inspired Home on Wheels Follow Jessica and Risi’s journey on the road over on Instagram and YouTube, where they share van life updates, travel tips, and behind-the-scenes moments from life in Bilbo.
+A cozy bed with pillows and blankets sits by a large window overlooking a scenic bay, green hills, and a few boats on the water.
+Plants hang above, and an open book rests on the bed, inviting relaxation.
+Follow Jessica and Risi’s journey on the road over on Instagram and YouTube, where they share van life updates, travel tips, and behind-the-scenes moments from life in Bilbo.

 Don't Miss These Articles